NoelKirkland/currency-exchange-calculator/README.md

 * _Get an API key_
   1. Go to `https://www.exchangerate-api.com/`
   2. Enter your email address and hit the button labeled "Get Free Key"
-  3. Copy your API key to your clip-board
+  3. Copy your unique API key to your clip-board

 * _Download the application from GitHub_:
   1. _Open the following web address in your browser: